Baylor University Baylor University News

 "While everyone isn't engaged in undergraduate research, it is but a fragment of the multitude of students working to develop their own intellectual capacities, meet their goals and define their potential and work ethic," Baker said.

 Sheng received his doctorate at the University of Cambridge.
-He traveled the world by teaching at the University of London, National University of Singapore, University of Lousisiana and the University of Dayton located in Ohio.
+He traveled the world by teaching at the University of London, National University of Singapore, University of Louisiana and the University of Dayton located in Ohio.

 Sheng serves on editorial boards of several scholarly journals and special research issues.
 His projects have been supported by the United States Air Force Research Laboratory and U.S. Department of Defense.